Computing Possible and Certain Answers over Order-Incomplete Data: Tractable Cases for on Queries

-Let us assume by way of contradiction that $<''$ violates an order constraint of~$\OR$.
+Let us assume by way of contradiction that $<''$ violates an order constraint of~$\OR'$.
 There are two possible kinds of violation.
 The first kind is if $<'$ enumerates an element~$\id''$ between~$\id$ and~$\id'$ for which $\id < \id''$, so that having $\id'' <'' \id$ in~$<''$ is a violation.
 The second kind is if $<'$ enumerates an element~$\id''$ between $\id$ and $\id'$ for which $\id'' < \id'$, so that having $\id'' <'' \id'$ in~$<''$ is a violation.
-The second kind of violation cannot happen because we know that $\id'$ is in an open class when $<'$ considers~$\id$, i.e., we have ensured that $\id'$ can be enumerated instead of~$\id$.
+The second kind of violation cannot happen because $\id'$ is in an open class when $<'$ considers~$\id$, i.e., we have ensured that $\id'$ can be enumerated instead of~$\id$.
 Hence, we focus on violations of the first kind.
-Consider $\id''$ such that $\id <' \id'' <' \id'$ and let us show that we do not have $\id < \id''$.
+Consider $\id''$ such that $\id <' \id'' <' \id'$ and let us show that $\id \not< \id''$.
 Letting $A''$ be the class of~$\id''$, we assume that $A'' \neq A$, as otherwise there is nothing to show because the classes are antichains.
-Now, we know from~$<'$ that we do not have $\id' <' \id''$, and that the class~$A'$ of~$\id'$ is not exhausted when $<'$ enumerates~$\id''$.
+Now, we know from~$<'$ that $\id' \not <' \id''$, and that the class~$A'$ of~$\id'$ is not exhausted when $<'$ enumerates~$\id''$.
 As~$<'$ respects the finishing order~$\pi$, and $A'$ comes before~$A$ in~$\pi$, we know that $A$ is not exhausted either when~$<'$ enumerates~$\id''$.
-Letting $\id_A$ be an element of~$A$ which is still unused when~$<'$ enumerates~$\id''$, we know that we do not have $\id_A < \id''$.
-So as $\id'' \notin A$ we know by indistinguishability that we do not have $\id < \id''$ either.
+Letting $\id_A$ be an element of~$A$ which is still unused when~$<'$ enumerates~$\id''$, we know that $\id_A \not< \id''$.
+So, as $\id'' \notin A$, by indistinguishability, we have $\id \not< \id''$.
 This is what we wanted to show, so $\id''$ cannot witness a violation of the first kind.
-Hence $<''$ does not violate the order constraints of~$\OR$, and repeating this rewriting argument shows that there is a greedy linear extension that the greedy algorithm will find, contradicting the proof. \end{proof}
+Hence $<''$ does not violate the order constraints of~$\OR'$, and repeating this rewriting argument shows that there is a greedy linear extension that the greedy algorithm will find, contradicting our assumption.
+This establishes our result in the case where we only have the bounded-ia-width po-relation $\OR'$.